vsokhoyan/selected_projects/README.md

 for nucleon scalar polarizabilities.

 **Link:**
 - Publication: V. Sokhoyan, E.J.
 Downie, E. Mornacchi, J.A.
 McGovern, N. Krupina et al., “Determination of the scalar polarizabilities of the proton using beam asymmetry Sigma3 in Compton scattering”, Eur.Phys.J.
-A53 (2017) no.1, 14 (2017), https://arxiv.org/abs/1611.03769.
+A53 (2017) no.1, 14 (2017), [Read on arXiv](https://arxiv.org/abs/1611.03769).

 ---